elephantscale/es-training-new/kubernetes/slides/Kubernetes-Essentials.md

 Instructor Notes :

 Participant Notes :
-Before we go into how you would do replication, let’s talk about why.
+Before we go into how you would do replication, let's talk about why.

 Typically one may prefer container replication for a variety of reasons.